Inotekportal/inotek-app/.github/CONTRIBUTING.md

-# Contributing to Inotek Headless App
+# Contributing to Inotek App

 Thank you for your interest in contributing!
 We welcome contributions from everyone.